 For every subject area there is a Subject support Librarian who has responsibility for the library service provided to its staff and students.
 The Subject support librarians are involved in activities such as Staff-Student committees, determining adequate library resources*, advising on information skills training etc.

 Similarly, within each School, a member of staff is nominated to be the main point-of-contact with the Library.
 In most cases, this person co-ordinates book and journal purchasing, circulates relevant information amongst colleagues and acts as the point of contact for all matters relating to the Library.

 * Please note, academic staff should provide reading lists and estimated student numbers by 30 June for modules running in first semester and 31 October for modules running in second semester.

 The Senate Academic Standards Committee requires that Library provision is taken into account when courses are set-up or are revised.
 The Library provides the forms which must be completed before the Faculty and Senate can approve the new/revised courses.
-These forms are completed in conjunction with your liaison librarian, who will then certify to Senate that resources are adequate for the proposed course, and arrange the purchase of multiple copies of key texts and alter loan categories where necessary.
+These forms are completed in conjunction with your Subject support librarian, who will then certify to Senate that resources are adequate for the proposed course, and arrange the purchase of multiple copies of key texts and alter loan categories where necessary.